Hargeisa: SNM offensive

 By 1 June, with the exception of Hargeisa Airport, the SNM overran the city.
 During the Somali army counterattack the SNM line of defense in the city was behind Hargeisa's radio station.

 Hargeisa campaign

 Dictator Siad Barre's response to the SNM attacks was of unparalleled brutality; with explicit aims of handling the "Isaaq problem", he ordered "the shelling and aerial bombardment of the major cities in the northwest and the systematic destruction of Isaaq dwellings, settlements and water points.
-In one of the most brutal episodes of the Isaaq genocide, the regime targeted civilian members of the Isaaq group specifically, especially in the cities of Hargeisa and Burco and to that end employed the use of indiscriminate artillery shelling and aerial bombardment against civilian populations belonging to the Isaaq clan.
+In one of the most brutal episodes of the Isaaq genocide, the regime targeted civilian members of the Isaaq group specifically, especially in the cities of Hargeisa and Burco and to that end employed the use of indiscriminate artillery shelling and aerial bombardment against civilian populations belonging to the Isaaq ethnic group.
 Up to 90% of the city was destroyed.

 Reconstruction

 After the collapse of the Somali central government and the unilateral declaration of independence of the Republic of Somaliland, a slow process of infrastructural reconstruction subsequently began in Hargeisa and other towns in the country.

 Since 1991, Hargeisa has undergone a large-scale facelift.
 The renovations have been largely financed by local entrepreneurs, as well as Somali expatriates sending remittance funds to relatives in the region through some of the various Somali-owned money transfer operators.
 Most of the destroyed residential and commercial buildings have since been reconstructed, with many newer structures erected.
 Single-storey buildings downtown are also progressively giving way to multi-storey high-rises.